breez/breez-sdk-docs/src/guide/getting_started.md

 The SDK uses the config working directory to store the state of the SDK instance.
 Once a connection has been established with a node, the working directory can only be used for that node.
 When handling multiple instances of the SDK, one per node, each needs to have a different working directory defined.

-Now your SDK is ready to be used.
+Now you are ready to interact with the SDK.

 <custom-tabs category="lang">
 <div slot="title">Rust</div>